philgyford/ansible-multi-django/README.md

     $ mv /home/deploy/.pyenv/versions/appname/maintenance_off.html /home/deploy/.pyenv/versions/appname/maintenance_on.html

-All requests to that site will return `503` and that page until the file is moved back.
+All requests to that site will return `503` and that HTML page until the file is moved back.

 ### Nginx